Broadband Purcell effect: Radiative decay engineering with metamaterials

+In the spirit of the Fermi's golden rule, an increased number of radiative decay channels due to the high-$k$ states in hyperbolic media, available for an excited atom ensures enhanced spontaneous emission.
+This can increase the quantum yield by overcoming emission into competing non-radiative decay routes such as phonons.
+A decrease in lifetime, high quantum yield and good collection efficiency can lead to extraction of single photons reliably at a high repetition rate from isolated emitters \cite{lounis2005single-photon}.

-Though the hyperbolic metamaterial can significantly enhance spontaneous emission, accessing the interior of a bulk hyperbolic dispersion medium would require highly stringent fabrication conditions.
-We therefore consider the classic example of radiative decay engineering using a substrate which interacts with an emitter placed above it\cite{drexhage}.
-A metamaterial substrate with hyperbolic dispersion can dramatically reduce the spontaneous emission lifetime of an emitter due to the above mentioned singularity in density of states.
-The calculated spontaneous emission lifetime variation with distance is shown in Fig. 2(a).
-In the close vicinity of the substrate, the availability of the large number of photonic states causes the photon to be preferentially emitted into the metamaterial and the lifetime decreases considerably.
-Even though the emitter is placed in vacuum and is coupled to the quasi continuum of vacuum states, the strong PDOS singularity in the metamaterial leads to a Purcell effect without the need for confinement.
-The available channels for the photon consist of the propagating waves in vacuum, the plasmon on the metamaterial substrate and the the continuum of high wavevector waves which are evanescent in vacuum but propagating within the metamaterial.
-The anisotropy can be chosen so as to completely suppress the plasmonic channel\cite{lukin} and enhance the efficiency of emission into the desired metamaterial modes.
-The corresponding decay rate into the metamaterial modes when the emitter is at a distance $ d << \lambda $ is (see the Supplementary Information)
+We consider the classic example of radiative decay engineering using a substrate which interacts with an emitter placed above it \cite{drexhage1970influence,barnes1998fluorescence}.
+The spontaneous emission rate in this geometry can be obtained by a straightforward generalization of the standard semiclassical theory \cite{ford1984electromagnetic}.
+In Fig. 2(a) we plot the corresponding emission decay relaxation time as a function of the distance to the sample, for a hyperbolic metamaterial with the dielectric permittivity tensor $\epsilon_x=1.2+0.1i,\epsilon_y=1.2+0.1i,\epsilon_z=-4+0.1i$.
+In agreement with the qualitative arguments above, in the close vicinity of the substrate the availability of the large number of photonic states causes the photons to be preferentially emitted into the metamaterial and the lifetime decreases considerably.
+Even though the emitter is placed in vacuum and is coupled to the quasi continuum of vacuum states, the large number of states in the metamaterial leads to a Purcell effect without the need for confinement.